 Considering Tianjin’s safety statistics, it can be seen as a non-violent city, since most of the crimes are petty ones, such as theft and purse snatching.
 As long as tourists pay attention to people around them when in crowded streets and take precautions, they will protect themselves from becoming a victim.

-Unlicensed taxis are not secure, since they do not use the meter and there were situations when the taxi drivers drove off without taking out the tourists’ luggage from the trunk.
-Pedestrian should follow the locals when crossing the street, because domestic drivers and cyclists do not respect traffic lights and go without looking.
+Unlicensed taxis are not secure since they do not use the meter and there were situations when the taxi drivers drove off without taking out the tourists’ luggage from the trunk.
+A pedestrian should follow the locals when crossing the street because domestic drivers and cyclists do not respect traffic lights and go without looking.

-Pickpocketing and purse snatching are two most frequent crime acts, due to the fact that a large population in combination with numerous tourists represents the heaven for thieves.
-The best advice is to keep a watchful eye on your personal things.
+Pickpocketing and purse snatching are the two most frequent crime acts since a large population in combination with numerous tourists represents heaven for thieves.
+The best advice is to keep a watchful eye on your things.

-The possible natural disaster in Tianjin is earthquake due to the fact that it is situated in an active seismic zone.
+The possible natural disaster in Tianjin is an earthquake since it is situated in an active seismic zone.

-The reports on mugging and kidnapping are only in relation to the domestic crime, and even that hardly ever happens.
-When these kinds of crime acts are in question, foreigners are not targeted, so tourists can be considered safe.
+The reports on mugging and kidnapping are only about domestic crime, and even that hardly ever happens.
+When these kinds of criminal acts are in question, foreigners are not targeted, so tourists can be considered safe.

 The fear of terrorist attacks is needless in Tianjin.
 There are some inner threats to social stability and national security, and in case that happens, tourists just need to follow the advice of authorities and tourist guides.

 There are plenty of reports from female travelers who went to Tianjin alone and felt safe during the whole duration of their trip.
 So, foreign women are unlikely to suffer any kind of serious assaults here.
-The only possible crime act can be purse snatching, so females should stay alert in buses, bus stations and crowded areas.
+The only possible criminal act can be purse snatching, so females should stay alert in buses, bus stations, and crowded areas.

 So...
 How Safe Is Tianjin Really?

-- Visas - The documentation that you need to have when coming to Tianjin is a valid passport and a visa.
-Some nationalities, like the US, Australia, Canada, France, Brazil and the UK can stay in Tianjin for 72 hours without a visa if they are traveling outside of China.
+The documentation that you need to have when coming to Tianjin is a valid passport and a visa.
+Some nationalities, like the US, Australia, Canada, France, Brazil, and the UK can stay in Tianjin for 72 hours without a visa if they are traveling outside of China.
 Hong Kong and Macau have separate conditions in terms of visas.
-In order to find more information about the Chinese visa you can visit certain sites online.
+To find more information about the Chinese visa, you can visit certain sites online.

-- Currency - China’s official currency is yuan or renminbi.
+China’s official currency is yuan or renminbi.
 Once you decide to exchange your money, the Bank of China is the only domestic bank which offers the best exchange rates, but higher fees.
 Its ATMs accept foreign cards.
-China is a country where cash is the most commonly used way of payment, but there are hotels that will accept international credit cards.
-Tourists are advised to always have cash with them, because you never know whether your credit card will be accepted or not.
+China is a country where cash is the most commonly used way of payment, but some hotels will accept international credit cards.
+Tourists are advised to always have cash with them because you never know whether your credit card will be accepted or not.

-- Weather - Tianjin has a temperate monsoon climate.
-The annually average temperature is 12 °C and the hottest month is July.
-The climate is characterized by pleasant autumns, cold winters and hot and rainy summers, when temperatures can reach even 40 degrees.
+Tianjin has a temperate monsoon climate.
+The annually averaged temperature is 12 °C and the hottest month is July.
+The climate is characterized by pleasant autumns, cold winters, and hot and rainy summers when temperatures can reach even 40 degrees.
 The period from February to September is the rainy season, so the best time to visit Tianjin is spring and autumn when the climate is the most stable.

-- Travel Insurance - In order to feel secure in Tianjin, you should have a travel insurance policy.
-Accidents and illnesses cannot be predicted, as well as baggage lost or theft, and they can affect your trip.
+To feel secure in Tianjin, you should have a travel insurance policy.
+Accidents and illnesses cannot be predicted, as well as baggage loss or theft, and they can affect your trip.